quantling/pyndl/README.rst

 Please read
 `CONTRIBUTING.rst
 <https://github.com/quantling/pyndl/blob/master/CONTRIBUTING.rst>`_ for details
-on our code of conduct, and the process for submitting pull requests to us.
+on our code of conduct and the process for submitting pull requests to us.

 Versioning
 ==========
-At the moment we are still in alpha and therefore no API garatuees are given, but soon we will change to use `SemVer <http://semver.org/>`_ for versioning.
-For the versions available, see the `tags on this repository <https://github.com/quantling/pyndl/tags>`_.
+At the moment we are still in alpha and therefore no stable API is guaranteed between minor version increments, but soon we will change to use `SemVer
+<http://semver.org/>`_ for versioning.
+For the versions available, see the
+`tags on this repository <https://github.com/quantling/pyndl/tags>`_.

 Authors